carolineh101/blog/about.md

 ### More Information

 See my ["Hello, World!"](https://carolineh101.github.io/blog/Hello-World/) blog post to learn about what's important to me!
+You can find my personal/hackathon projects on [Devpost](http://devpost.com/cho19) and [Github](https://github.com/carolineh101).

 ### Contact Me